Remove the protective film from its paper backing, and place it on the flat side of the Walabot DIY device.

 **Tip: The gel pad is washable and reusable.
 It will easily peel off the Walabot DIY and phone when you are done using it.

 Using the cable provided in the box (either Type-C or Micro-USB), connect the Walabot DIY and your phone.
 Make sure the cable is in the right direction with the side marked “Walabot” plugged into the Walabot DIY, and the side marked “Phone” in your phone.

 **Tip: Since the Walabot DIY draws power from your phone, it’s a good idea to have your phone fully charged each time before using the Walabot DIY.

 Once you have connected the cable, the app will ask you to allow the Walabot DIY access to the USB device.
 Click ‘OK’.

 Correct calibration is important for accurate results.
 Place the Walabot DIY on the wall before pushing ‘Start’, and keep it firmly pressed on the wall throughout the calibration process.

 Move the Walabot DIY in wide circular motions (around 16”) on the wall’s surface, until the screen shows it has been calibrated.

 Please note: The first time you use Walabot DIY, you will be required to watch a tutorial video.
 Once you have completed the video, you will not be asked to watch it again.

-Use all three viewing modes
+Use multiple viewing modes